The passage from the integral to the rational group ring in algebraic $K$-theory: Assembly and the Farrell-Jones conjecture

-For the third claim we use Lemma \ref{davislück} (1).
-The groupoid $G \smallint G/\set{1}$ is contractible since every object is in fact both terminal and initial, which means that all endofunctors of $G \smallint G/\set{1}$ are connected via natural transformations.
-In particular the functor coming from the conjugation morphism $c_g$ and the identity realize to homotopic maps in $K$-theory.
+For the third claim note that the groupoid $G \smallint G/\set{1}$ is contractible since every object is in fact both terminal and initial, which means the induced $G$-action on $G \smallint G/\set{1} \simeq \mathrm{pt}$ is trivial.
+In particular, the same holds when applying $K$-theory.

 For the last point, we have a commutative square of groupoids

 where the functor $g^{-1}(-)g: BH \rightarrow B(g^{-1}Hg)$ is given via the group homomorphism that is the conjugation $h \mapsto g^{-1}hg$ (it is trivial on objects as both groupoids have only a single object), and